TheLuckyLuke1337/TheLuckyLuke1337/README.md

 - 👀 I’m interested in programming an computer related subjects.
 Also dancing and skiing.
 - 🌱 I’m currently learning various kinds of mathematics.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: If you are close enough you could just use your hand.
+- 📫 You can reach me using your hand if you are close enough.

 <!---
 TheLuckyLuke1337/TheLuckyLuke1337 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.